bhandariarun/365-365-days/OOP/README.md

     relationships between classes

     4.Polymorphism : Polymorphism is one of the core concepts in OOP languages and describes the concept of using different classes with the same interface.
+In other words, It is the ability of objects to take on different forms or behave in different ways depending on the context in which they are used.